 - 1. Maintenance of all spaces was completed through daily and weekly cleaning.
 A checklist of needed cleaning for weekly tasks was created for the UA Speech and Hearing Clinic. - 2.
 New software was purchased for the Voice Lab in the UA Speech and Hearing Clinic. - 3.
-New equipment was purchased for the Swallowing Lab in the UA Speech and Hearing Clinic. - 3.
+New equipment was purchased for the Swallowing Lab in the UA Speech and Hearing Clinic.

+- 1. Maintenance of all spaces was continued through daily and weekly cleaning. - 2.
+New academic and clinical education materials were purchased and used in courses and clinical practicum trainings. - 3.
+A faculty member was awarded a \$750,000 NSF grant for research and clinical education. - 3.
 Support and maintain a high level of outreach and engagement with community partners and alumni. - a.
 Resources: Faculty time - b.
 Responsible Person(s): Program Faculty - c.
 Projected Completion Date: May 2025 - d.
 Expected Results: Identify ways to consistently communicate with program alumni and community partners on an annual basis

-- Due to the pandemic, minimal community outreach was possible this year.
+- 1. Due to the pandemic, minimal community outreach was possible this year.
 Faculty, staff and students were innovative during this time and quickly transitioned to providing clinical services via telepractice. - 2.
-Students worked to establish and provide the "RazorReaders" online Youtube channel so school-age students could watch recorded readings of books during the pandemic. - 3.
+Students worked to establish and provide the "RazorReaders"

+- online Youtube channel so school-age students could watch recorded readings of books during the pandemic. - 3.
 Faculty and staff worked to draft the first edition of the program newsletter that was sent to all undergraduate and graduate level alumni from the program as well as community partners.